-subject, however, to such encumbrances, liens, and interests as are notified by memorandum underwritten or endorsed hereon, in ALL THAT piece of land hereunder described that is to say:- One rood decimal six eight perches (Oa. lr.
-0.68p.) more or less situate in the Borough of Greytown being part of Section 44 Town of Greytown and being also Lot. ene(L) & on Deposited Plan No.14052 and being all the land comprised and described in Certificate of Title Volume 336 folio 9 Wellington Registry (hereinafter called "the first above-described land"):
+subject, however, to such encumbrances, liens, and interests as are notified by memorandum singest, nowever, to such encountriances, nois, and interests as are notified by memorandum underwritten or endorsed hereon, in ALL THAT piece of land hereunder described that is to say:- One rood decimal six eight perches (Oa.
+1r.
+0.68p.) more or less situate in the Borough of Greytown being part of Section 44 Town of Greytown and being also Lot. gne (I) 2 on Deposited Plan No.14052 and being all the land comprised and described in Certificate of Title Volume 336 folio 9 Wellington Registry (hereinafter called "the first above-described land"):